 As an example, let us comment on the UV regulator for the vacuum solutions \eqref{eq:NewDpMetric}.
 In those backgrounds, the metric in dual frame is exactly AdS$_{p+2}$ written as a foliation of $\AdS_{p}\times\Sp{1}$ over an interval.
 We can use \eqref{eq:ChangeToDefect} to write the metric in the form of \eqref{eq:MetricBraneFrame}.
 In this coordinate, the cut-off is simply defined as $u=\LUV$.
 Then, through \eqref{eq:ChangeToDefect}, the regulator corresponds to $y=\LUV/\rho$ in the parametrization of \eqref{eq:NewDpMetric}.

 We now proceed to the definition of the UV cut-off for the defect solution.
 In brane frame these are of the form

 where the functions $G$, $H$ and $P$ depend on the dimension but they are such that the metric is asymptotically $\AdS_{p+2}$.
-The change of coordinate takes the metric to be asymptotically in FG form, which is the generalization of \eqref{eq:ChangeToDefect}, was given in \cite{Jensen:2013lxa} and for \eqref{eq:LowerMetricForCC} it takes the form
+The coordinate transformation that brings the metric to an asymptotically Fefferman–Graham (FG) form, which is a generalization of \eqref{eq:ChangeToDefect}, was presented in \cite{Jensen:2013lxa}.
+For the metric \eqref{eq:LowerMetricForCC}, it takes the explicit form

-In order to define the UV regulator, it is enough to consider an asymptotic expansion of this change of coordinates.
-We define $\calF = \sqrt{\frac{G-1}{P}}$ and perform an asymptotic expansion as $y\rightarrow+\infty$, since this is the divergence we want to regulate\footnote{Also, recall that in $(\rho,y)$ coordinates, the AdS boundary is at $y\rightarrow+\infty$.
+To define the UV regulator, it suffices to consider the asymptotic expansion of this coordinate transformation.
+Defining $\calF = \sqrt{\frac{G-1}{P}}$ and perform an asymptotic expansion as $y\rightarrow+\infty$, since this is the divergence we want to regulate\footnote{Also, recall that in the $(\rho,y)$ coordinates, the AdS boundary is at $y\rightarrow+\infty$.
 See the discussion in Section \ref{sec:Dp-branes}.}.
 Up to next to leading order in powers of $y^{-1}$ we have

 with $\alpha>1$ and it is not necessarily an integer.
 Here we have used the fact that, for the solutions under consideration, as $y\rightarrow +\infty$ the functions $G\rightarrow y^{2}$, $H\rightarrow y^{4}$ and $P\rightarrow y^{4}$, so that the first order in the $\calF$ expansion is always $y^{-1}$.
 With this, we can write the following asymptotic relation from \eqref{eq:CoordChangeFullDefect}